Skip to main content

 SurfaceDescription

-fabro logs <RUN>Full event envelope stream as NDJSON
+fabro events <RUN>Full event envelope stream as NDJSON

 fabro inspect <RUN>Current durable run state, including run/start/checkpoint/conclusion records